DigitalHERMES/rhizo-hf-connector/README.md

   are automatically transmitted by the TNC, and files received from TNC are written to a specified directory.

-  Support for the following TNCs are implemented: VARA and Ardop (works with normal ardop or experimental the ofdm mode).
+  Support for the following TNCs are implemented: Ardop (works with normal ardop or experimental the ofdm mode).

 ## Usage